-Content Note: NR but covers topics like incest, murder, and suicide.
+Content Note: NR, but covers serious topics like incest and other difficult subjects.

 Why You Should Watch: A brilliant look behind the talented sisters who brought us some of the greatest novels (many that were gothic) ever written.
 The performances are excellent.

-Content Note: TV-PG to TV-MA depending on which version you watch.
-The unedited version includes brief strong language and a scene of sexuality.
+Content Note: TV-PG to TV-MA, depending on which version you watch.
+The unedited version includes brief strong language and an explicit scene.

 #177 The Tomb of Ligeia (1964)

-Why You Should Watch: Gothic horror classics are always worth watching when Vincent Price stars!
+Why You Should Watch: Horror classics are always worth watching when Vincent Price stars!

 Content Note: NR but would likely be PG-13 for violence.